soysoliscarlos/terraform-azurerm-ADDS/README.md

 ## Output content

-To know what is the public IP
+To know what is the public IP, add the follow block:

 ```terraform
 output "Public-IP" {